noahweasley/SMD-Desktop/README.md

 # SMD Desktop

-## The Best Multi-platform Open-sourced desktop app to download Spotity songs for free
+### The best cross-platform desktop app to search and download songs for free, spotify tracks are also searchable

 <a href="https://www.buymeacoffee.com/noahweasley" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-blue.png" alt="Buy Me A Coffee" style="height: 50px !important;width: 207px !important;" ></a>

 ## About SMD Desktop

 Well, I had a deep thought for like...
 2 seconds, and I named my App Spotify Music Downloader.
-It really is not a very complex application, the only thing I had to do was use Spotify API to search for songs to download and then use Soundcloud's API to download the actual songs.
-It was that simple (Easier said than done).
+It really is not a very complex application, the only thing I had to do was use Spotify API to search for songs to download and then use YouTube's API to download the actual songs.
+It was that simple (easier said than done).
 I actually used less open-source libraries in SMD Desktop's creation and used open-sourced libraries when it was really necessary, because I am a newbie Node js Developer.
 I built SMD Desktop because I couldn't find a real app that was Cross-platform and at the same time Free and Open-source to use!!
 I searched for weeks for apps like this one because I wanted to use it, myself.
 So yes, you are using this application because I needed it.

 ## Contributing